telegramco/telegramco.github.io/_posts/2015-01-06-how-to-make-a-living-doing-art.md

 The counterpart to that big quote is Kevin Kelly's [1000 true fans](http://kk.org/thetechnium/2008/03/1000-true-fans/).
 The idea that with the rise of the Internet, you don't need a giant audience or a great big megaphone anymore.
 You just need a small group of people who care about what you're making.
 Who care a _lot_ about what you're making.

-Which is what we're trying to do at [Telegram](http://telegram-co.com/).
-We make jeans.
-One thing at a time, done well.
-And if you're interested, maybe you'd like to [join us](http://telegram-co.com/pages/newsletter).
+Which is what we're trying to do with Telegram.
+We want to make one thing—Japanese denim jeans—and make them very, very well.
+(Interested?
+We're [launching soon](http://telegram-co.com).)